 Clean Cars Legislation, by eliminating virtually all gas cars on the road, would help millions of people who live near roadways breathe cleaner air, and avoid the significant health, educational, financial, and quality-of-life losses caused by gas car emissions.

 2. Lower Fuel and Transportation Costs

 Electricity costs considerably less than gasoline on a per-mile-traveled basis.
-People in the bottom 20% of income pay 5.6% of their income on gasoline, compared to 1.5% for people in the top 20%, and thus the fuel savings that come from vehicle electrification would disproportionately benefit lower income persons.
+Lower income households spend almost 9% of their income on gas – twice as much as middle income households, and thus the fuel savings that come from vehicle electrification would disproportionately benefit lower income persons.

 Eleven states provide discounted electricity rates for low-income customers, reducing the price of fueling an electric vehicle (EV) even further.
 For instance, California utilities offer a 30% to 35% electricity rate discount.

 Clean Cars Legislation would dramatically increase the number of electric cars on the road, which would in turn cause large numbers of used electric cars to enter the market.
 Given that the sticker prices of new electric cars are projected to be the same as those of gas cars by 2025, electric cars will soon be more affordable at time of purchase than their gas counterparts, and much less expensive to operate.

 Numerous studies have documented that properties abutting freeways have considerably lower property values than properties further away.
 The air and noise pollution from freeways is considered a primary driver of lower values.
 Because phasing out of gasoline cars would result in considerable reductions in air and noise pollution, the value of properties near freeways would be likely to go up as a result of Clean Cars Legislation, thereby economically benefiting those homeowners.